 The following terms shall be defined as follows:

-“Court” means the clerks, judges, internal personnel, and officials of a jurisdiction;
+“Court” means the clerks, judges, internal court personnel, and officials of a jurisdiction;

-“Court Administrator” means a person designated by the jurisdiction to administer TnCIS, the Document Management System (DMS), and internal users;
+“Court Administrator” means a person designated by the jurisdiction to administer TnCIS, the internal Document Management System (DMS), and selected internal users;

-“Case Management System” or “CMS” means a computer system operated by the Clerk’s Office which maintains all case information.
-For this system, all jurisdictions use the Tennessee Case Information System (TnCIS) provided by the Tennessee Administrative Office of the Courts;
+“Case Management System” or “CMS” means a computer system operated by the Clerk’s Office which maintains all case information;

 “Authorized Users” means the following persons who, upon completion of the registration requirements, or user account configuration, may E-File documents:

-“E-Filer or e-filer” is an Authorized User who has an approved e-filing login, username, and password allowing e-filing of documents into the Court’s CMS and DMS;
+“E-Filer or e-filer” is an Authorized User who has an approved e-filing login, username, and password allowing e-filing of documents into the Clerk’s office for approval and recording;

 “Document” means a pleading, motion, application, request, exhibit, brief, memorandum of law, paper, or other instrument in paper form or electronic form which is permitted to be filed pursuant to the TRCP and the Local Rules;

-“Document Management System” or “DMS” means a computer system operated by the Clerk’s office which maintains all electronic and scanned paper documents filed in the Court in electronic form;
+“Document Management System” or “DMS” means a computer software operated by the Clerk’s office which stores all documents filed to the Court in electronic form or paper form;

-“Tybera eFlex e-Filing System” or ‘ECF’ means the software and services provided by Tybera Development Group, Inc. to E-file, review filings, and process information that is recorded to the Court’s CMS and DMS;
+“Tybera eFlex e-Filing System” or ‘ECF’ means the software and services provided by Tybera Development Group, Inc. for the e-filers to E-file, for the clerks to review filings, and process to collect fees through a payment processor, and recorded all information to the Court’s CMS and DMS;

 “E-Filing Fee” is the fee an attorney or pro se litigant pays for using the E-Filing system.
-This is in addition to the Convenience Fee charged by the credit card processor and the statutory filing fee;
+This is in addition to the Court Convenience Fee charged by the payment processor and the statutory filing fee;

 “Local Rules” mean the local rules and procedures of each Court supported by the ECF;

-“Notice of Electronic Filing” or “NEF” means an electronic notice distributed by the ECF to Authorized Users when court documents are E-filed to a case.
-The notices are specific to a case and are distributed to case participants or their legal representatives who are registered in the ECF System, recorded in TnCIS as a case participant, and are linked between ECF and TnCIS;
+“Notice of Electronic Filing” or “NEF” means an electronic notice distributed by the ECF to Authorized Users of the ECF when court documents are E-filed to a case.
+The notices are specific to a case and are distributed to case participants or their legal representatives who are registered in the ECF System, recorded in TnCIS as a case participant, and are linked between ECF and TnCIS.
+The official NEF is accessed through the ECF interface.
+The ECF system distributes NEF information through email messages, however this is not the official copy due to errors that can occur in email servers and email addresses;

 “Party” or “Parties” means any person, including an individual, executor, administrator, or other personal representative, corporation, partnership, association or any other legal, governmental or commercial entity, whether organized under the laws of this State who is a party in a case pending in the Court and is represented by an attorney or acting pro se;